 Hey there, I’m Emma

-Welcome to That Cute Dish – my little corner of the internet where I share my huge love for all things food!
-Thanks for being here!
+Welcome to That Cute Dish, my little corner of the internet where I share my huge love for all things food!
+Thanks so much for being here!

 me sitting in a Korean coffee shop with a hanok village view.